baltejgiri/Alpha/README.md

 # Project Alpha

 **Project Alpha** is a self-hosted infrastructure platform designed to run virtual machines and containers for hosting a wide range of services and applications.
-The project aims to provide a robust learning simulating production environment, primarily for personal and educational use leveraging open source softwares, applications, recycled hardware.
-Project Alpha's backbone is Cisco hardware and two tier network architecture to deliver high availability and scalability.
+The project aims to provide a robust learning simulating production environment, primarily for personal and educational use leveraging open source softwares, applications and recycled hardware.
+Project Alpha's backbone run on Proxmox Virtual Environment using Dell Servers and Cisco hardware using two tier network architecture to deliver high availability and scalability.

 ## Purpose